-The Pennsylvania Supreme Court stuck down a $5 million verdict in an Ethicon endocutter design defect case last week, finding that the trial court was not restricted to considering only one use of the device, and that it properly applied a risk-utility analysis.
+The Pennsylvania Supreme Court stuck down a $5 million verdict in an Ethicon endocutter design defect case last week, finding that the trial court was not restricted to considering only one use of the device and that it correctly applied a risk-utility analysis.
 The case talks about product liability risk-utility analysis in the Restatement (Third) of Torts.
 You can read the court’s opinion here.

-Plaintiff, a 40 year old mother, underwent gastric bypass surgery (Technically, she is the plaintiff’s decedent.
-I use “plaintiff” because my refusal to use plaintiff’s names on this blog, a stance that sometimes makes recitation of the facts awkward in wrongful death cases.).
+Plaintiff, a 40-year-old mother, underwent gastric bypass surgery (Technically, she is the plaintiff’s decedent.
+I use “plaintiff” because of my refusal to use plaintiff’s names on this blog, a stance that sometimes makes recitation of the facts awkward in wrongful death cases.).
 To cut and resection plaintiff’s stomach, her doctors

 utilized an ETS-Flex45 Articulating Endoscopic Linear Cutter – called an an “endocutter” – made by Johnson & Johnson, subsidiary Ethicon Endo-Surgery (Let’s say charitably that both of these companies are frequent flyer product liability defendants.).
-The device was designed for use in less-invasive endoscopic surgery, but also was marketed for use in traditional “open” surgery in which a large incision is used to view internal organs.
+The device was designed for use in less-invasive endoscopic surgery.
+It also was marketed for use in traditional “open” surgery in which a large incision is used to view internal organs.

 After complications, Plaintiff’s doctors conducted a second surgery and discovered that staples were absent in two small sections and attributed the problem to “mechanical staple failure.”
 Sadly, Plaintiff’s stomach contents had leaked into her abdominal cavity, causing sepsis, and her eventual death.